vherolf/Touchscreen/README.md

 ## Building executables

+Clone the and install every thing in a user folder.

 ```
+cd ./Touchscreen/App

 bash build.sh
 ```

 ## Deploy on Linux

-Clone the and install every thing in a user folder.

 ### Simple start script for testing